yeslogic/prince-docs/docs/paged.md

     }
 ```

-[Restarting page numbering](paged.md#ex-restart-page-numbers) also uses [Named pages](paged.md#named-pages) which we will explain in more detail below.
+This example also uses [Named pages](#named-pages) which we will explain in more detail below.
 We create three types of pages: table-of-contents pages, main pages, and pages without a name.

 The .contents rule names the pages that it appears on as table-of-contents and resets the page counter to 1 at the start of the contents div.
 Then the [`@page`](css-refs.md#at-page) rule for those pages generates a page footer that contains the current page number in `lower-alpha` style.
 This rule also sets the page header to the string "Table of Contents".